Are Stochastic Multi-objective Bandits Harder than Single-objective Bandits?: Technical appendices and supplementary material

 Lemma~\ref{lem:local_charge} is the local regret-to-uncertainty bridge.
 At a non-certifying round, the sampled arm is one endpoint of an unresolved top-two UCB pair.
 If that arm had a large Pareto gap, then on the selected objective it would lie too far below the true winner; on $\Omega_T$, that would either force the true winner to outrank it in the UCB ordering or make the pair certify already.
 Hence the chosen arm can remain active only because uncertainty still masks its deficit, and its instantaneous Pareto regret is controlled by its current confidence radius.

 By itself, Lemma~\ref{lem:local_charge} does not yet imply a cumulative regret bound.
 A complementary ingredient is needed: before certification occurs, the champion objective must still have unresolved width of order $g^\dagger$, and because the algorithm selects the widest pair, every sampled arm at a non-certifying round must still have radius at least of order $g^\dagger$.
+This is where the scheduling rule matters.
+The learner does not know in advance which objective will provide the first certificate, but as long as no certificate exists, the champion objective remains unresolved at scale \(g^\dagger\).
+Choosing the widest race transfers this lower bound to the race actually sampled.

-\begin{lemma}[Champion width floor at non-certifying rounds] Fix a round $K<t\le T$ on $\Omega_T$.
+\begin{lemma}[Champion width floor at non-certifying rounds] Fix a round $K<t\le T$ on $\Omega_T$ and suppose $g^\dagger>0$.
 Suppose round $t$ is non-certifying.
 Then the champion objective satisfies

 Consequently, if

 with

 then